-Contaminated water is being generated from the cooling of fuel which melted (fuel debris) due to the nuclear accident and by the rainwater and groundwater flowing into the reactor buildings.
-ALPS treated water is the one in which nuclides, except tritium, are removed from the contaminated water below the regulatory standards by using ALPS and other equipment

-In the basic policy on handling the multi-nuclide removal equipment (ALPS) treated water, created by the national government in Apr.
-2021, ALPS treated water will be discharged into the sea after being purified and diluted to levels well below its regulation standard while ensuring its safety.
-In order to dispel concerns over harmful rumours getting worse due to the decision on the disposal policy, it is necessary for the Prefectural Government to urge the national government to thoroughly implement the release of treated water in accordance with the national government's Action Plan for the Continuous Implementation of the Basic Policy on Handling of ALPS Treated Water formulated in Dec.
+- Contaminated water is being generated from the cooling of fuel which melted (fuel debris) due to the nuclear accident and by the rainwater and groundwater flowing into the reactor buildings. - Water in which radionuclides, except tritium, are removed from the contaminated water below the regulatory standards by using ALPS and other equipment is referred to as ALPS treated water. - In the basic policy on handling the multi-nuclide removal equipment (ALPS) treated water, created by the national government in Apr.
+2021, ALPS treated water will be discharged into the sea after being purified and diluted to levels well below its regulation standard while ensuring its safety. - In order to dispel concerns over harmful rumours getting worse due to the decision on the disposal policy, it is necessary for the Prefectural Government to urge the national government to thoroughly implement the release of treated water in accordance with the national government's Action Plan for the Continuous Implementation of the Basic Policy on Handling of ALPS Treated Water formulated in Dec.
 2021.